Almonte has a rich tradition of community involvement and fellowship.

-In the late 1800’s and early 1900’s, a thriving traditional Market was located in downtown Almonte, just off Brea St. Vendors would arrive with their horse drawn carriages full of hand-made items, livestock, locally grown foods, and other wares.
-People would arrive from miles around, and spend the morning, stocking their own carriages with the items they needed, and enjoy fellowship with their neighbours.
+In the late 1800s and early 1900s, a thriving traditional Market was located in downtown Almonte, just off Brea Street (where the parking lot is now).
+Vendors would arrive with their horse drawn carriages full of hand-made items, livestock, locally grown foods, and other wares.
+Patrons would arrive from miles around to spend the morning stocking their own carriages with the items they needed and enjoy fellowship with their neighbours.
 It was an event not to be missed, and for some, their only trip into town every week.

 The current Almonte Farmers Market (AFM) maintains that same feel.
 It was conceived around the kitchen table of Master Gardener, Helen Halpenny in the fall of 1989.
 A few local farmers met over coffee to discuss bringing together their extra produce and offering it for sale.
 Their vision of rejuvenating the old Almonte Farmers Market as a producer-based market laid the ground work for the successful farmers’ market that we have today.

 Shortly after the farmers’ market started in its new incarnation, the market vendors were approached by Bob Chorney of Farmers’ Markets Ontario, which was just starting up at the time.
 Bob was amazed at how far along in the planning stages the AFM vendors were.
 Farmers’ Markets Ontario shared the same producer based ideas and so it was easy for the AFM to become a founding member of Farmers’ Markets of Ontario.
 The FMO has given our market unfailing support and provided us with signs and other marketing tools, canopies, ideas and help throughout the years.